RibbonCommunications/webrtc-distant-js/how-it-works/distant-protocol.md

 const startSessionMessage = {
   start: {
     id: 1,
-    // Note that bellow we use the camel case version of the field.
+    // Note that below we use the camel case version of the field.
 This is a standard
     // behavior for protobuf.js framework.
     targetUrl: 'https://myremote.org'
   }